fabenp/stress_study/README.md

+**Motivation of this project

-The dataset form kaggle on which is based this notebook, is a result of a survey of more than 10 000 people.
-The aim of it was to investigate five main aspects of our lives:
+Aa survey of more than 10 000 people invetigated five main aspects of our lives:

 1. Healthy body, reflecting your fitness and healthy habits;
 2. Healthy mind, indicating how well you embrace positive emotions;